miclukacova/simevent/README.md

                      override_beta = list("L0" = c("N0" = 0, "N1" = 0)))
 ```

-You can also specify non-linear effects, e.g., effect of on set to zero
+You can also specify non-linear effects, e.g., effect of on to increase
-if :
+by 2 if :

 ``` r
 data <- simEventData(N = 1000, beta = beta, add_cov = add_cov, at_risk = at_risk,